Blood diamond: Conflict diamond campaign

-Global Witness was one of the first organizations to pick up on the link between diamonds and conflicts in Africa in its 1998 report entitled "A Rough Trade".
-With the passing of United Nations Security Council Resolution 1173 in 1998, the United Nations identified the conflict diamond issue as a funding source for war.
-The Fowler Report in 2000 detailed in depth how UNITA was financing its war activities, and in May 2000, led directly to the passing of United Nations Security Council Resolution 1295 and the diamond producing countries of southern Africa meeting in Kimberley, South Africa to plan a method by which the trade in conflict diamonds could be halted, and buyers of diamonds could be assured that their diamonds have not contributed to violence.
+Global Witness was one of the first organizations to document the link between diamonds and conflicts in Africa in its 1998 report A Rough Trade.
+With the adoption of United Nations Security Council Resolution 1173 in 1998, the United Nations identified the conflict diamond issue as a source of war funding.

+The Fowler Report in 2000 described how UNITA financed its military activities through the diamond trade.
+It contributed to the adoption of United Nations Security Council Resolution 1295 and to the meeting of southern African diamond-producing countries in Kimberley, South Africa, where participants discussed measures to halt the trade in conflict diamonds and reassure buyers that diamonds had not contributed to violence.
 In this resolution, the Security Council wrote:

 Welcomes the proposal that a meeting of experts be convened for the purpose of devising a system of controls to facilitate the implementation of the measures contained in Resolution 1173 (1998), including arrangements that would allow for increased transparency and accountability in the control of diamonds from their point of origin to the bourses, emphasizes that it is important that, in devising such controls, every effort be made to avoid inflicting collateral damage on the legitimate diamond trade, and welcomes the intention of the Republic of South Africa to host a relevant conference this year.